 The Comprehensive Literacy Plan will be further developed to include the secondary grades with a focus on the Universal Design of Learning (UDL) using structured literacy.
 Current observation data trends include a need for an increase in strategies for student engagement, differentiation, and appropriate scaffolds in instruction.
 Plans to incorporate the Professional Learning Community (PLC) with a draft of a protocol being implemented and revised through the next year will support these needs as well as data analysis to support equity in instruction.
 GCPS is committed to ensuring all students are College and Career Ready.
 Currently, the middle and high schools are using high quality instructional materials that are evidence based.
 A platform and framework for the Multi-Tiered System of Supports (MTSS) is being investigated through a committee led by the secondary principals.
 Once a platform is chosen, protocols will be developed incorporating the program into the plan.
 An evidence-based intervention program has been purchased and implementation began in the second semester of the 2023-2024 school year for students not demonstrating College and Career Readiness by the end of grade 10.
 All guides and protocols will be developed and enhanced to cover the PK-12 approach with differentiation applied when appropriate to address the needs of the specific grade bands.
-GCPS has recently developed a Culturally Responsive and Equity framework to address the needs of our underserved populations.
-Professional development will be delivered for principals. along with Universal Design of Learning in August 2024.
-The principals will deliver this training to teachers in a train the trainer model in the first weeks of the 2024-2025 school year.
-In addition, a more robust family and community engagement plan will be addressed through a coordinated effort of all pillars in the GCPS Blueprint plan.
+The current plan lacks a more developed equity plan to address the underserved population as well as a more robust family and community engagement plan.
+These areas will be addressed through a coordinated effort of all pillars in the GCPS Blueprint plan.

 The continued declining enrollment and sunsetting of the federal ESSER funds create a need to revise some of our approaches.
-With all current teachers in grades PreK-3 trained in the Science of Reading by the end of the current school year, GCPS will be working towards a sustainable plan to train any new teachers in these grade bands through the Institute of Multi-Sensory Education programs, District trainers for LETRS and Early Childhood LETRS will maintain their status with an optional option for teachers to complete LETRS.
-Refreshers and walk through tools will be developed over the next year to support the continued implementation of evidence- based strategies.
+With all current teachers in grades PreK-3 trained in the Science of Reading by the end of the current school year, GCPS will be working towards a sustainable plan to train any new teachers in these grade bands through the Institute of Multi-Sensory Education programs.
+District trainers for LETRS and Early Childhood LETRS will maintain their status with an optional option for teachers to complete LETRS.
+Refreshers and walk through tools will be developed over the next year to support the continued implementation of evidence-based strategies.
 An overview of the science of reading is being delivered to the secondary staff to support their initial understanding of how reading develops in the child and considerations for those struggling.
 Another challenge is that literacy coaches were funded through ESSER funds.
 In an effort to support the implementation of Lead Teachers and design supports appropriate to each school, as well as address the teacher shortage, the coaches are returning to teaching positions.
 Over the next year, the system will be designing the Lead Teacher and Content Specialist model, which will be phased in starting FY26.
 This will allow the system to reimagine coaching and teacher leader opportunities.
 The lift of the PLC model will be used to analyze data, seek areas of need, discover effective practices, confirm the effectiveness through data, and share the practices.
 The shell courses that were previously managed by contracted teachers to share guidance on the pacing of the content and practices will be replaced with all grade level teachers contributing some of these best practices in a discussion board while past courses left intact without a specific individual maintaining the course in the learning management system as the system is in transition to our new model of teacher leaders.